ForgeGit/class_cope/README.md

 ## 🥈Preamble🥈

-> "What are the top DPS rankings for my class doing?"
+> "What are the top DPS players for my class doing?"

 This question, usually followed by looking at a couple top DPS logs <sup>(read: "Top parses" or "Top rankings")</sup> for your boss of preference, will lead to wildly over-represent what is not always a proper example of "good" class-specific gameplay, nor that of class-specific *min-maxing*.<sub>(regardless of it being personal/selfish *min-maxing* or not).</sub>